Analysis | 4 takeaways from the Supreme Court arguments on abortion

 We may not know what the justices think about this case and a legal procedural question on a six-week abortion ban in Texas until next summer.

 That is just a few months before the congressional midterm elections.
-Results are mixed about how Supreme Court battles motivate each side’s base, but there is a real question of whether if Republicans, having achieved a decades-sought-after-goal, could catch the car on abortion, writes The Fix’s Aaron Blake, who looked a public polling and asked whether it’s the left that will suddenly be motivated in elections if abortion rights are taken away.
+Results are mixed about how Supreme Court battles motivate each side’s base, but there is a real question of whether if Republicans, having achieved a decades-sought-after-goal, could in effect be the dog that catches the car on abortion, writes The Fix’s Aaron Blake, who looked a public polling and asked whether it’s the left that will suddenly be motivated in elections if abortion rights are taken away.

 If the court upholds parts of either law, expect abortion rights to topple across the nation.
 At least a dozen states have trigger laws that would automatically end most abortions, while some liberal states have laws in place that would protect rights.